August 11, 2020

-- At least 3 days (72 hours) have passed since recovery defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and,
+- At least three days (72 hours) have passed since recovery defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and,

-- At least 10 days have passed since symptoms first appeared.
+- At least ten days have passed since symptoms first appeared.

-- Arrival and dismissal times will be staggered, *note Primary half day students will continue to attend in the morning.
+- Arrival and dismissal times will be staggered, *Note: Primary half-day students will continue to attend in the morning.

-- Schedules will be evaluated to identify pods for students For example, siblings may be assigned to the same class and students who attend before or afterschool programming may be assigned to the same class.
+- Schedules will be evaluated to identify pods for students.
+For example, siblings may be assigned to the same class, and students who attend before or after school programming may be assigned to the same class.

 Before and After School Programs

-- We will continue to offer before and after school programs however our afterschool daily enrichment program will be temporarily suspended in order to mitigate risk.
+We will continue to offer before and after school programs; however, our afterschool daily enrichment program will be temporarily suspended in order to mitigate risk.